-52. Gender responsive strategies such as the action plans to address CRSV with defence forces and national police were developed with UNMISS support.
-Patriarchal norms prevented women from accessing land in South Sudan,40 with land registry systems at the state and federal levels remaining incongruous and inconsistent.
-Land tenure depended on local customs, and land grabbing by powerful people persisted.
-UNMISS, along with the Ministry of Housing, Land and Urban Development and other partners, supported the drafting of an inaugural land policy for the nation.
+52. Gender-responsive strategies such as the action plans to address conflict-related sexual violence with defence forces and national police were developed with UNMISS support.
+Patriarchal norms prevented women from accessing land in South Sudan, 36 with land registry systems at the state and federal levels remaining incongruous and inconsistent.
+Land tenure depended on local customs, and land-grabbing by powerful people persisted.
+UNMISS, together with the Ministry of Land, Housing and Urban Development and other partners, supported the drafting of an inaugural land policy for the nation.
 Consultations including those with vulnerable groups were held, facilitated by UNMISS since 2017.
 It remained unclear to what extent the land policy retained inclusive language, as the bill had yet to be passed into law.

-IV.
-Conclusion
+V. Conclusion

 53. The needs of the rule of law and accountability system, institutions and personnel were immense in South Sudan following the transition from the Sharia legal system of Sudan, and the brutal civil wars that followed independence.
-The revitalized peace agreement provided the impetus for UNMISS to contribute towards strengthening these systems and institutions.
-However, the pervasive contextual issues, often beyond the mission's control, made the progress slow and sporadic, with some notable exceptions resulting in judicial actions taken against perpetrators, thereby building confidence in the fledgling statutory justice institutions amongst citizens.
-Nevertheless, large-scale displacement and human rights violations during and beyond the civil war remained unaddressed.
-UNMISS efforts toward strengthening the rule of law and accountability were undermined by its weak coordination with UNCT entities, lack of a strategic approach towards partnerships, outreach and capacity development, which were further compounded by inadequate knowledge management.
+The Revitalized Agreement provided the impetus for UNMISS to contribute towards strengthening these systems and institutions.
+However, the pervasive contextual issues, often beyond the Mission's control, made the progress slow and sporadic, with some notable exceptions resulting in judicial actions taken against perpetrators, thereby building confidence in the fledgling statutory justice institutions during and beyond the civil war remained unaddressed.
+UNMISS efforts towards strengthening the rule of law and accountability were undermined by its weak coordination with United Nations country team entities and lack of a strategic approach towards partnerships, outreach and capacity development, which were further compounded by inadequate knowledge management.